prebid/prebid.github.io/dev-docs/modules/userId.md

 }
 {% endhighlight %}

-### ID Providers

-If you're an ID provider that wants to get on this page:

-- Fork Prebid.js and write a sub-module similar to one of the *IdSystem modules already in the [modules](https://github.com/prebid/Prebid.js/tree/master/modules) folder.
-- Add your *IdSystem name into the modules/.submodules.json file
-- Follow all the guidelines in the [contribution page](https://github.com/prebid/Prebid.js/blob/master/CONTRIBUTING.md).
-- Submit a Pull Request against the [Prebid.js repository](https://github.com/prebid/Prebid.js).
-- Fork the prebid.org [documentation repository](https://github.com/prebid/prebid.github.io), modify the /dev-docs/modules/userId.md, and submit a documentation Pull Request as well.

-<a name="getUserIds"></a>

 ### Exporting User IDs

 If you need to export the user IDs stored by Prebid User ID module, the `getUserIds()` function will return an object formatted the same as bidRequest.userId.